quarterstar/nixtra/docs/01-usage.md

 - `nixtra-create-iso`: Generate an ISO file based on your Nixtra configuration.
 - `nixtra-fix-bootloader`: Automatically troubleshoot and fix the bootloader, if it breaks and your system does not boot.
 - `nixtra-regen-hardware`: Regenerate the configuration describing the hardware used by the system; graphics card, mount points etc.
+- `nixtra-unlock`: Make a home file managed by Home Manager no longer managed by it.
+    - Arguments: `file`
+    - Should be used for testing live configurations without the need for rebuilding.
+    - Gets overwritten by a rebuild.
+- `nixtra-enter-temp-fhs`: Get a temporary shell with an FHS (uses `steam-run`).
+    - ⚠️ Should not be used as a permanent solution for fixing software that does not work properly in NixOS.
+- `nixtra-hide-git-dir`: Run `git update-index --skip-worktree $FILE` recursively for an entire directory.
+    - Arguments: `directory`
+    - Use this if you want a directory to be hidden from the Git tree (so that it is not committed), but you still want it to be tracked by Nix Flakes.)
+    - Undo the command's effect with `nixtra-unhide-git-dir`.

 You can find more of them by checking for commands with the following prefixes: